corpnewt/CheckPCI/README.md

                         find device paths for objects with the passed name from the IODeviceTree -n, --include-names   include friendly names for devices where applicable -i, --local-ioreg LOCAL_IOREG
-                        path to local ioreg/powershell dump to leverage -c, --column-list COLUMN_LIST
+                        path relative to this script for local ioreg/powershell to leverage -c, --column-list COLUMN_LIST
                         comma delimited list of numbers representing which columns to display.
 Options are: 1 - PCIDBG, 2 - VEN:DEV, 3 - Built-In, 4 - ACPI, 5 - Device
   -m, --column-match [COLUMN_MATCH ...]
                         match entry formatted as NUM=VAL. e.g. To match all devices that aren't built-in: -m 3=NO -o, --output-file OUTPUT_FILE
-                        dump the current machine's ioreg/powershell info to the provided path and exit
+                        dump the current machine's ioreg/powershell info to the provided path relative to this script and exit
+  -p, --save-plist SAVE_PLIST
+                        dump all detected PCI devices to the provided path relative to this script and exit -u, --update-pci-ids  download the latest pci.ids.gz file from https://pci-ids.ucw.cz and exit
 ```

 ***